PavanRajkumar/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 ---

-Hello There!
-I'm a final year undergraduate student at CMR Institute of Technology located in Bangalore, India.
-I was recently introduced to the research world and really enjoyed the process of studying and developing new ideas which have never been implemented before!
-I'm still new to the whole research field and am still discovering what are my true interests but in the mean time I have been working on research which involves using AI solutions in healthcare applications.
-You can find some of the stuff I'm working on in the research tab above.
-Also in my free time I've been exploring the depths of Computational Neuroscience which I find very interesting.
+A final year undergraduate student, and relatively new to the research world.
+I really enjoy the process of studying and developing new ideas which have never been implemented before!
+Am looking forward to discovering new realms of computer science and its applications.
+In the meantime, I have been working on research which involves using AI solutions in healthcare and software applications.
+You can find out what I'm working on in the research tab above, or just scroll below to know more about me.